sridharmayan/sridharmayan/README.md

 ### Hi there 👋, I'm Sridharan.
 I am a experienced Java professional with over a decade of expertise in designing and delivering enterprise-grade applications.
-Proficient in Java, JEE, Spring Boot, Microservices, JavaScript, React, and REST APIs, I've led successful teams to build scalable, high-performance applications using cutting-edge technologies.
+Proficient in Java, JEE, Spring Boot, Microservices, JavaScript, React, and REST APIs, I've led successful teams to build scalable, high-performance applications using cutting-edge technologies..

 Skills: Java / SpringBoot / Microservices / JavaScript / React / HTML / CSS